 Seed Cycling Myth

 Over the years I've watched seed cycling increase in popularity with many women touting the benefits they've experienced.
+I love reading these accounts.
 There are many anecdotal stories circulating that sometimes paint seed cycling as the “cure all” for any hormonal condition.
 I want to be very clear that seed cycling is a dietary practice aimed at supporting your hormones and supplying your body with the nutrients and building blocks to do what it does best.

 Some critics have claimed seed cycling is a myth because you can't find a study that uses the term “seed cycling.”
-The lack of evidence isn't proof that it doesn't support women's hormones, rather, at this time, it is only proof that science hasn't asked the question.
+The lack of evidence isn't proof that it doesn't support women's hormones, rather, it is only proof that science hasn't asked the question or tried to demonstrate evidence.
 When it comes to food science and nutrition, we need a lot more humility to discern that we are very early in our understanding of the complex interplay between nutrition and health.
 Let's not forget that we have only recently discovered the role of the microbiome in our health—organisms that maintain health and are maintained, in part, by the food that we eat.

 What you will find on PubMed and cited here are the nutritional benefits of each of the seeds and how they can help create more optimal hormones as part of a holistic lifestyle practice.